Weebifying/dptb2-utils/README.md

 - Forge 1.8.9
 - Fabric 1.21.4
 - Fabric 1.21.7
+- Fabric 1.21.10

 # Features
 - **AutoCheer**: Automatically cheers when a community goal is reached.
 - **Micro-event Notifications**: Notifies you when these events happen:
   - Shop Update: Rotating Shop reset.
   - Boots Acquisition: Someone got a rare boots with the announcement in chat.
   - City Door Switch: When City's random door switches.
   - Button Mayhem: No button cooldown for 10s.
   - Button Disabled: Button is disabled for 5s.
   - Button Immunity: Next person to press the button will not die.
 - **Boots Tracker**: Tracks the boots players have acquired in your current session.
 - **Button Timer**: HUD timer that shows how long ago the button was last pressed.
 - **DPTBot Integration**: Integrates with the DPTBot Discord bot for the VI+ discord's Chat Ramp:
+  - Enable the "DPTBot Connection" option in the mod menu to connect to the bot when you join the DPTB2 housing.
   - Use `/broadcast` (or `/bc`) command to broadcast a message to everyone connected to DPTBot.
-    - Enable the "DPTBot Connection" option in the mod menu to connect to the bot when you join the DPTB2 housing.
+- **Item Cooldown HUD**: HUD display that shows the list of special items' current cooldowns.
 - More coming soon...

 ## Advanced DTPBot options